What is Pill Esophagitis?

 Who is at risk for pill esophagitis?

-Women are more likely than men to develop pill esophagitis, and the condition can affect individuals of any age.
-Older individuals and individuals who use antihistamine medications (including Benadryl®), may have decreased saliva production or dry mouth.
-The lack of saliva can also slow the passage of pills through the esophagus and increase the risk for pill esophagitis.
+Women are more likely than men to develop pill esophagitis, and the condition can affect people of any age.
+Older people and people who use antihistamine medications (including Benadryl®) can have decreased saliva production or a dry mouth.
+The lack of saliva can slow the passage of pills through the esophagus and increase the risk of pill esophagitis.

 What medications cause pill esophagitis?

 Tetracycline antibiotics (including doxycycline), large-sized pills, and gelatin capsules are common causes of pill esophagitis.
-Doxycycline, iron supplements, and vitamin C pills release acidic solutions when dissolved in water or saliva.
+Doxycycline, iron supplements, and vitamin C pills create acidic solutions when dissolved in water or saliva.
 The antiseizure medication phenytoin (Dilantin®) produces alkaline fluid when mixed with water.
 The acidic or alkaline fluid can cause tissue damage and burns when these pills become stuck in the esophagus.
-Sustained-release formulations are more likely to cause pill esophagitis than immediate-release formulations, since the slow release of pill contents allows for continued damage to the esophageal tissue.
-The type of pill can also contribute to the development of pill esophagitis, and capsules are three times as likely as tablets to get stuck in the esophagus.
+The type of pill can also contribute to the development of pill esophagitis, and capsules are three times more likely than tablets to get stuck in the esophagus.
+Sustained-release formulations are more likely to cause pill esophagitis than immediate-release formulations since the slow release of pill contents allows for continued damage to the esophageal tissue.

 What are symptoms of pill esophagitis?

-Painful swallowing, which often occurs suddenly and without warning, is a common symptom of pill esophagitis.
-Affected individuals may also experience chest pain, back pain, and discomfort or difficulty in swallowing solids or liquids.
-Gastrointestinal bleeding, manifested as bloody stools or vomit, may indicate a more serious condition such as a pill penetrating through a blood vessel.
+Painful swallowing, which often occurs suddenly, is a common symptom of pill esophagitis.
+Affected people can also experience chest pain, back pain, and discomfort or difficulty swallowing solids or liquids.
+Gastrointestinal bleeding, manifested as bloody stools or vomit, can indicate a more serious condition, such as a pill penetrating through a blood vessel.

 What is the treatment for pill-induced esophagitis?

-The main treatment for pill esophagitis is to stop use of pills that cause the condition.
-In some cases, pain relievers, H2 blockers (such as famotidine), or other antiulcer medications may be prescribed to treat pill esophagitis.
-Avoidance of acidic or irritating foods (such as citrus fruits and alcohol) may help alleviate the signs and symptoms of esophageal ulcerations related to pill use.
+The main treatment for pill esophagitis is to stop using the pills that cause the condition.
+In some cases, pain relievers, H2 blockers (such as famotidine), or other antiulcer medications can be prescribed to treat pill esophagitis.
+Avoidance of acidic or irritating foods (such as citrus fruits and alcohol) will help alleviate the symptoms of esophageal ulcerations related to pill use.

 How long does pill induced esophagitis last?

-Typically, pill esophagitis resolves within days to weeks, as long medications responsible for the condition are discontinued.
-Some individuals with severe pill esophagitis may require surgical treatment of ulcers, bleeding, or scar tissue.
+Typically, pill esophagitis resolves within days to weeks, as long as the medications responsible for the condition are discontinued.
+Some people with severe pill esophagitis can require surgical treatment of ulcers, bleeding, or scar tissue.

 How do you prevent pill esophagitis?

-To prevent pill esophagitis, individuals should take all medications while in an upright position.
-Pills should be swallowed with 4-8 ounces of water, and patients should remain upright for 10-30 minutes after taking medications.
-Individuals with underlying esophageal disease, such as diverticulosis or dysmotility disorders, should consider the use of liquid medication formulations or crushed pills instead of standard tablets and capsules.
+To prevent pill esophagitis, you should take all medications while in an upright position.
+Pills should be swallowed with 4–8 ounces of water, and you should remain upright for at least 10 minutes after taking medications.
+People with underlying esophageal disease, such as diverticulosis or dysmotility disorders, should consider the use of liquid medication formulations or crushed pills instead of standard tablets and capsules.

 What happens if someone develops pain after taking a pill?